Unskinny Bop

 "Unskinny Bop" is a song by American glam metal band Poison, released as the first single from their third studio album, Flesh & Blood (1990), on June 18, 1990.
 The song peaked at number three on the US Billboard Hot 100, number five on the Billboard Album Rock Tracks chart, and number one on Canada's The Record chart.
 It also entered the top 20 in Australia, New Zealand, Sweden, and the United Kingdom.

 Background

 The meaning of "Unskinny Bop" has always been shrouded in obscurity.
-C.C.
-DeVille later confessed that the phrase "unskinny bop" has no particular meaning: he invented it as a temporary measure while writing the song, before vocalist Bret Michaels had begun working on the lyrics.
-The phrase was used on the basis that it was phonetically suited to the music.
-The song was later played to producer Bruce Fairbairn, who stated that, although he did not know what an "unskinny bop" was, the phrase was perfect.
+Guitarist C.C.
+DeVille later confessed the phrase "unskinny bop" has no particular meaning: he invented it as temporary placeholder words while writing the song, before vocalist Bret Michaels had begun working on the lyrics.
+The phrase was used as it was phonetically suited to the music.
+The song was later played to producer Bruce Fairbairn, who said although he did not know what an "unskinny bop" was, the phrase was perfect.